learnbyexample/vim_reference/README.md

 # Vim Reference Guide

 **Vim Reference Guide** is intended as a concise learning resource for beginner to intermediate level Vim users.
 It has more in common with cheatsheets than a typical text book.
 Topics like Regular Expressions and Macros have more detailed explanations and examples due to their complexity.
+Visit https://youtu.be/SyQe6zzOGZ0 for a short video about the book.

 <p align="center"> <img src="./images/vim_reference_guide.png" width="320px" height="400px" /> </p>

 See [Version_changes.md](./Version_changes.md) to keep track of changes made to the book.

+📹 I'm currently [creating short 1-3 minute videos](https://www.youtube.com/playlist?list=PLTv2U3HnAL4NN2tK-59ZiNBm-o64-Yvos) highlighting handy Vim features.

-ℹ️ See also my [curated list on Vim](https://learnbyexample.github.io/curated_resources/vim.html) for beginner to advanced level learning resources.
+See also my [curated list on Vim](https://learnbyexample.github.io/curated_resources/vim.html) for beginner to advanced level learning resources.

 <br>